nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/permissions.md

   - **Create** icon to grant access to the external user
   - **Create and add another** icon to grant access to the user and directly re-open the popup for granting access to another user

-When created, the granted access is saved and displays in the "Permissions assigned to external users" area.
-The external user you granted permissions to receives an email with a link to access the desired type of content.
+When created, the granted access is saved and displayed in the **Permissions assigned to external users** section.
+The external user you granted permissions to receives an email with a link to access the desired document(s).

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/USERDOC/Functional Overview.1544549838807/Organizing Content/Managing Permissions - Permission granted.png